LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

 Frameworks that handle \textit{complete} PDDL task specifications can be broadly categorized into open-loop and closed-loop approaches.
-For the former, \textbf{LLM+P} \citep{liu2023llmpempoweringlargelanguage} uses in-context examples of problems within the same domain to generate whole problem files. \textbf{TIC} \citep{agarwal2024tictranslateinfercompileaccuratetext} achieved nearly 100\% accuracy with GPT-3.5 Turbo across LLM+P planning domains by translating the task into intermediate representations, refining them, and processing them through a logical reasoner. \citep{lee2024planning} address a critical real-world application by introducing \textbf{PlanAID}, a system designed to generate emergency operation plans (EOPs) by leveraging Retrieval-Augmented Generation (RAG) documents to enhance the interaction between the user and the LLM.
-For real-world grounding, recent work converts NL instructions into structured geometric representations that bridge abstract language understanding and spatial reasoning \citep{LLM-GROP, chen2024autotampautoregressivetaskmotion, LGMCTS}, while other approaches integrate LLMs with Vision Language Models (VLMs) to further ground language understanding in spatial contexts \citep{ViLaIn, IALP}.
+In open-loop systems, \textbf{LLM+P} \citep{liu2023llmpempoweringlargelanguage} uses in-context (IC) examples of a related NL problem and its PDDL representation to generate whole problem files. \textbf{TIC} \citep{agarwal2024tictranslateinfercompileaccuratetext} achieved nearly 100\% accuracy with GPT-3.5 Turbo across LLM+P planning domains by translating the task into intermediate representations, refining them, and processing them through a logical reasoner. \citet{kalland2024enabling} combines a language and an automatic speech recognition model to generate PDDL instances.
+Recent work converts NL instructions into structured geometric representations that bridge abstract language understanding and spatial reasoning for task and motion planning \citep{LLM-GROP, chen2024autotampautoregressivetaskmotion, LGMCTS}, while other approaches integrate LLMs with Vision Language Models (VLMs) for visual perception to further ground language understanding in spatial contexts \citep{ViLaIn, IALP}.